mdjmplugin/mobile-dj-manager/readme.txt

 	<li>New: Added Event Staff checkbox on user screen for administrators.
 Check to tell MDJM that the admin is an MDJM employee otherwise they have no MDJM permissions</li>
 	<li>New: Admin availability checker can check for availability by role</li>
 	<li>New: Added availability checker setting.
 Specify which roles need to be available on the given date for you to be available</li>
-	<li>Bug Fix: Custom event fields did not display on the event screen if your deposit type was not set as percentage</li>
-	<li>Bug Fix: No MDJM data should be returned from a front end search</li>
-	<li>Bug Fix: Removed duplicate fields from client profile on admin profile page</li>
-	<li>Bug Fix: Redirecting to contact page from availability widget should pre-populate event date field if present</li>
-	<li>Bug Fix: Contract sign notification email to admin did not display client name.
-Filter content before passing to send_email method.</li>
 	<li>General: Main MDJM class is now a singleton class</li>
 	<li>General: Post actions and filters do not need to be a class</li>
 </ui>